Why My Infant Purple Feet Happen? Is Everything Alright?

 • Your baby seems weak, lethargic, or unusually fussy.

-• The bluish tint spreads beyond the hands and feet to the face, lips, or chest.
+• The bluish tint spreads beyond the hands and feet to the face or chest.

-Seeing your baby’s feet turn purple can be unsettling, but in most cases, it’s a normal and temporary part of their early development.
+Seeing your infant’s blue hands and feet can be unsettling, but in most cases, it’s a normal and temporary condition.
 Their little bodies are still figuring things out, and as their circulation improves, the color changes will become less frequent.

 Can acrocyanosis be painful?